igrishaev/pg2/README.md

 [{:text_arr ["one" "two" "three"], :id 1}]
 ~~~

-Another useful operator is `@>` that checks if the left array includes all
+Another useful operator is `@>` that checks if the left array contains all
 elements from the right array:

 ~~~clojure
 (pg/execute conn
             "select * from arr_demo_1 where text_arr @> $1"
             {:params [["foo" "bar"]]})

 [{:text_arr ["foo" nil "bar"], :id 2}]
 ~~~